sonlichao/create-styled-components/README.md

 - Right click the folder in the sidebar where you want to create a component.
 - Select `Create Styled Component`.
-- Select whether to use Typescript(only), and include Storybook or Tests.
+- Select Typescript(it is only select) and whether to include Storybook or Tests.
 - Enter a name for the Component.
 - A Component will be created in a directory named after your input.

 ### From Command Palette

 - Open the command palette and type `Create Styled Component`, press `Enter`.
-- Select whether to use Typescript(only), and include Storybook or Tests.
+- Select Typescript(it is only select) and whether to include Storybook or Tests.
 - Enter a name for the Component.
 - A Component will be created in a directory named after your input.